This I'm made of,

 - List of the Lost (2015), his debut novel.
 Received scathingly negative reviews, perhaps the worst of his career in any medium.

-The man and his work feature examples of:
+His work feature examples of:

 - '50s Hair: His trademark pompadour.